 24-inch Gaming Monitor

-In our opinion, a 24-inch gaming monitor is more than ample and is likely the size most gamers will want, need and utilise the most.
+In our opinion, a 24-inch monitor is more than ample and is likely the size most gamers will want, need and utilise the most.
 A 24-inch display will give you enough real estate to look at when deep in gaming mode so not to feel cramped.
-Not to mention 24-inch screens often provide the best bang for your buck based on quality, features and price.
+Not to mention 24-inch screen often provide the best bang for your buck based on quality, features and price.

 A few things to consider is which panel is best for you, TN or IPS?
 In most cases again we suggest IPS as we all want our games to look great especially now that technology is getting better and prices are getting lower!
 I advise you read our quick guide about TN and IPS panels before making a choice on the screen you want.